klebgenomics/Kleborate/README.md

 _Klebsiella pneumoniae_ (_Kp_) is a commensal bacterium that causes opportunistic infections, with a handful of hypervirulent lineages recognised as true human pathogens.
 Evidence is now mounting that other _Kp_ strains carrying acquired siderophores (yersiniabactin, salmochelin and aerobactin) and/or the genotoxin colibactin are also highly pathogenic and can cause invasive disease.

-We recently explored the diversity of the _Kp_ integrative conjugative element (ICEKp), which mobilises the yersiniabactin locus _ybt_, using genomic analysis of a diverse set of 2499 _Kp_.
+We recently explored the diversity of the _Kp_ integrative conjugative element (ICEKp), which mobilises the yersiniabactin locus _ybt_, using genomic analysis of a diverse set of 2499 _Kp_ (see [this preprint](http://biorxiv.org/content/early/2017/01/04/098178)).
 Overall, we found _ybt_ in about a third of all _Kp_ genomes and _clb_ in about 5%.

 We identified 17 distinct lineages of _ybt_ embedded within 14 structural variants of ICEKp (some of which include the colibactin _clb_ or salmochelin _iro_ synthesis loci, annotated reference sequences for each ICEKp variant are included in the /data directory of this repository) that can integrate at any of four tRNA-Asn sites in the chromosome.
 Our analyses reveal hundreds of ICEKp transmission events affecting hundreds of chromosomal _Kp_ lineages, including nearly two dozen transfers into the globally disseminated carbapenem-resistant clonal group 258.
 Additionally, we identify a lineage of _ybt_ that is plasmid-encoded, representing a new mechanism for _ybt_ dispersal in _Kp_ populations.